 Administration and Staff

-Anna Perry is the Executive Director of the Seton Montessori Institute and Schools and serves as a lecturer for all of Seton’s academic programs.
-She is an expert on Montessori education, school leadership and administration, language and child development, and the Montessori philosophy.
+Anna Perry is the Executive Director of Seton Montessori Institute and Schools and serves as a lecturer for all of Seton’s academic programs.
+She is an expert on Montessori education, school leadership and administration, child development, and the Montessori philosophy.
 In addition to lecturing for Seton, she oversees the operations of Seton Montessori Institute, Seton Montessori School and the Montessori Children’s House of North Barrington.
 Her prior experience includes several years of teaching children ages 3 to 6 at Seton Montessori School and at West Side Montessori School in New York, NY.
-Anna serves as an adjunct faculty member at Erikson Institute and Elgin Community College and is a frequent speaker and author on topics as diverse as environment preparation, parent counseling, and camp administration.
+Anna has served as an adjunct faculty member at Erikson Institute and Elgin Community College and is a frequent speaker and author on topics as diverse as environment preparation, parent counseling, observation and documentation, leadership and camp administration.

 Celma Pinho Perry

 Celma Perry is the Co-Director of Seton Montessori Institute.
 In her long career as an educator, Celma has devoted her life to understanding children and to creating the environments necessary for them to learn and grow.
 She studied child development and the Montessori approach under Lubienska de Lenval in Paris, France, and in 1956 became the founding director of the Escola Experimental de NS de Sion in São Paulo, Brazil.
 Concurrently, she also served as the Director of its Teacher Education Program.
 Upon arriving in the United States, she became the Head Teacher of Alcuin Montessori School in Oak Park, IL, as well as the Supervisor of its teacher education program, the first of its kind in the Midwest.